pixiedevpraveen/pixiedb/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-A tiny in-memory javascript database with indexing and sql like filters.
+A tiny in-memory javascript database with indexing and SQL like filters.

+## Features
-PixieDb perform all operations (insert, delete, get) in log(n) time.
+ - Speed - PixieDb perform get in the O(1) and other all operations (insert, delete, select*) in log(n) time.
+Can perform get operation with unique index (18M ops/s) and binary-index (5M ops/s) which is 15-20 times faster than [lokijs/lokidb](https://github.com/techfort/LokiJS).
+ - Quick load - loads data 20x faster than [lokijs/lokidb](https://github.com/techfort/LokiJS).
+ - Realtime filtering - perform filtering and event calling in realtime.
+ - Memory efficient - use iterators and Binary indexes (red black tree) for indexes to perform filtering.
+ - Events - notifies you about load, insert, update, delete, and quit to sync your state with the database.
+ - Indexes = for fast filtering.
+ - Chaining = supports filter chaining.

 > [!WARNING]
 > Please keep in mind that PixieDb is still in under active development.